 The key to make information available and findable is to invest in both technology and people.

 Put yourself in your end users’ shoes: what information do they need at work?
 How are you going to index the information?
-How are you going to present the search results?
+How are you going to present the search results? – Do not only listen to what they say they want, but try to understand what they really need.

 Think about the aim of the search: search has to help staff members complete their tasks in a shorter time and make their job more efficient.